smaillimp/focus-track-javascript-advanced/npm/README.md

 ## Create project with prettier

+Prettier is a code formatter.
+It helps your team to format your code in a consistent way, regardless who is working on it.

 1. Create a new folder
 2. Change the folder to a git repository
 3. Create a package.json file with `npm init`